ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/install/yaml-install.md

 ---
+title: YAML
 description: In this guide, we'll walk through the process of deploying Emissary in Kubernetes for ingress routing.
 ---

-import Alert from '@material-ui/lab/Alert';

-# Install manually

 <Alert severity="warning">